datalogics/pdf-java-toolkit-samples/CONTRIBUTING.md

     - If it's necessary to read the code changes to understand what's going on, the message didn't explain enough.
 - Small commits are totally okay.
 Almost preferred.

+## Running tests

+### Command line

+* Use ``mvn clean verify`` to ensure that all of the unit tests and code quality tests run.
+* Use ``mvn clean verify -P integration-tests`` to also include the integration tests.
+    * At present, this includes a test that all the samples will (merely) run when their ``main`` is called with an empty argument array.

+### IDE

+(Using Eclipse as the example here)

+Running all the tests from the package will likely result in a long test run, as all of the tests will run twice (once in a suite, once on their own) and the lengthy integration tests will run without a font cache.

+It is recommended to run either of the test suites:

+* ``AllUnitTests.java`` is likely the one you'll run most often.
+This suite runs just the unit tests.
+* ``AllIntegrationTests.java`` will run the integration tests.

 ## Pull requests

 - The destination branch of your pull request is usually ``develop``, but if there is extended work, make a feature branch.